Dave-team/Knowledge-base/CBT.md

 **Use techniques to cope**
 Anticipating feelings that we fear and having a plan on how to cope with them.

+*When I start to race*
+- Pause.
+Am I racing because I tell myself I should be doing something?
+And am I racing to escape doing other things that might even be more satisfying?
+Am I doing it because others do it?
+Is it because I have nothing else to do?
+- What is the end goal when the thing I'm racing towards is completed?
+Realise that nothing will ever be finished - if I finish something now, that's fine - but that'll just open up another box of things to do.
+- Of the other things I'm focusing on, what else could I do right now that is perhaps more mindful?
+Right this moment, what else do I really feel like doing - base this on curiosity and energy levels?
+Doing something else will reduce the importance of the thing you thought you 'should' be doing.
+- When I do decide to do something, timebox the activity to avoid doing nothing else.
+And then have other things lined up to do instead - it's crucial that I genuinely believe those other things to be beneficial and enjoyable, otherwise I'll disregard them as less important.

 *Dentist*
 - Go to the dentist and simply deal with it.